vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 8. The ACME client receives the issued certificate from the ACME server.
 9. The certificate is ready for use by the ACME client for the specified domain(s).

-Prior to establishing a connection with the default ACME server or a pool of ACME servers, the ACME client verifies the presence of any configured CA Authorization records (CAA) as defined in RFC 8659.
+Prior to establishing a connection with the default ACME server or a pool of ACME servers, the ACME client verifies the presence of any configured CA Authorization records (CAA) as defined in [RFC8659].
 If a CAA record is found, the ACME client will attempt to obtain a certificate from the CA with the highest priority.
 If the certificate issuance attempt fails, the client will proceed to lower-priority CAs in an attempt to obtain the certificate.

 In the event of a failed attempt to obtain a certificate from a particular CA, the ACME client employs a retry mechanism to ensure successful certificate acquisition.
 However, in cases where certain CAs are known to be temporarily unavailable, the ACME client MAY choose to ignore those CAs for a limited period of time.
 By temporarily excluding unresponsive CAs from the issuance process, the client can optimize its certificate acquisition strategy and enhance overall efficiency.
 This approach helps mitigate potential delays caused by unresponsive CAs and allows the client to focus on viable options for obtaining the required certificate.